 I was looking for a picture book with a character who wore glasses and I found Ella, the story of an adorably feisty ladybird.
-Ella is a great twist on the Cinderella story, all of the characters are insects.
+It’s a great twist on the Cinderella story, all of the characters are insects.
 My daughter is currently fascinated by all kinds of insects (she’s quite happy to pick them up!) so she has lots of fun identifying the various bugs!
 It’s also a fabulous picture book to read for Valentine’s Day and even inspired us to make a Valentines Day ladybird headband.

 I love the idea of retelling a familiar story with a cast of insects.
 My daughter likes to identify all the bugs (our favourites are the worm and the snail, we love their twirly moustaches!).
 Pierre is a spider and I think that the idea of having a spider as a main character is brilliant, it’s great to show spiders in a positive light (especially for those children (and adults!) who may have a spider phobia!).
 The wasp sisters have suitably ‘waspish’ expressions and Ella’s ‘fairy godmother’, Ms Buzzbottom, is a bumblebee.
 The Grand Bug Ball takes place on a chandelier, my daughter is concerned that the insects don’t have enough room to dance but I think it’s a perfect setting (with no sign of any cobwebs!).